jayapriya2010/face_detection/README.md

 git push -u origin main
 ```

 Note: Make sure to create the `known_faces` directory locally and add your reference photos before running the script.
+Note: Make sure to create the `known_faces` directory locally and add your reference photos before running the script.